Nassor90/Godot-Frame-Accumulation-Compositor/README.md

 # Known Issues

-When the effect gets added to the compositor it will flash black for a frame and darken the image for a short while.
-This'll be fixed very soon.
+When the effect gets added to the compositor it will flash black for a frame and darken the image for a couple frames.
+This is quite apparent in editor but in game it shouldn't be too obvious and can be worked around by setting the effect when loading into a scene and having the blur strength at 0.

-If you use the enabled variable to enable and disable the compositor it'll accumulate a frame from before you disabled it which looks bad.
-I'll look into this ASAP.